-It was decided that we would have a sight seeing day prior to the marathon.
-Since, this was my first visit to Hyderabad; I was looking forward to the trip.
+It was decided that we would have a sightseeing day before the marathon.
+Since this was my first visit to Hyderabad, I was looking forward to the trip.

-Along with the excitement, some butterflies also started creeping in when I thought about completing half marathon.
-To be honest, I have never run that long continuously and even the distance looked intimidating, but not impossible.
+Some butterflies also started creeping in when I thought about completing the half marathon, along with the excitement.
+I have never run that long continuously, and even the distance looked intimidating, but not impossible.

 Since I used to run, I did have a measure of how long the distance would be.

-My physical condition weren’t up to the standards which were required to run a marathon.
-Max, one month prior to the event, I would have run 10 to 15 km at one go.
+My physical condition wasn’t up to the standards which were required to run a marathon.
+Max, one month before the event, I would have run 10 to 15 km at one go.

 The question was “maintaining the intensity.”
-And also, during the period prior to the marathon, I was also surprised to see my cousins taking things lightly when it came to the running issue.
-I kept stressing the necessity of being in shape and more importantly mentally tough.
+Before the marathon, I was also surprised to see my cousins taking things lightly when it came to the running issue.
+I kept stressing the necessity of being in shape and, more importantly, mentally tough.

 To be on the safer side, I wanted to test my fitness condition.
-I started focusing on cardios at gym.
-Just kept cycling for 10 km and thread mill for another 5 km.
-This routine I followed ruthlessly for 2 weeks.
-3 days before the marathon, I decided to ease out and just did the usual routine.
-So I wasn’t totally ready physically, also considering the effects of double ankle sprain on my right leg which happened in 2002, things weren’t going to be easy.
-But it was a challenge, which I took it up, in order to see, whether I can or whether I will?
+I started focusing on cardio at the gym.
+I just kept cycling for 10 km and thread mill for another 5 km.
+This routine I followed ruthlessly for two weeks.
+Three days before the marathon, I decided to ease out and just did the usual way.
+So I wasn’t ready physically; also, considering the effects of a double ankle sprain on my right leg, which happened in 2002, things weren’t going to be easy.
+But it was a challenge, which I took it up to see, whether I can or whether I will?

-Our running T-shirts arrived, surprisingly, T-shirt clearly mentioned 10 km run.
-I asked Nannu and he told me the stock for half marathon was not available.
+Our running T-shirts arrived, surprisingly, T-shirt mentioned a 10 km run.
+I asked Nannu, and he told me the stock for half marathon was not available.

 Ok, the day came finally.
 24th of November, 2006.
-Myself, Ravi (Dali), Nannu, Mahesh, Sharath, Manju, Sandhya, Radhika (Trinca) and of course my cutie pie Namratha.
+I, Ravi (Dali), Nannu, Mahesh, Sharath, Manju, Sandhya, Radhika (Trinca), and of course, my cutie pie Namratha.